When in Phoenix, you're never far from desert adventure.

-Greater Phoenix's collection of city preserves and county parks provide visitors an outlet for every grade of high-desert pursuit, from scenic strolls to challenging summits.
+Phoenix's collection of parks and preserves provide visitors an outlet for every grade of desert pursuit, from scenic strolls to challenging summits.

 Hikers can traverse 50 miles of trail at South Mountain Park and Preserve, one of the largest municipal parks in the United States.

 Walk (or bike) around the red buttes at Papago Park and into the iconic Hole-in-the-Rock formation.